-People are climbing ladders and standing on roofs to hang decorations, celebrating at parties, and drinking more alcohol.
+People are installing decorations, lighting candles, celebrating at parties and drinking more alcohol.

-“About 15,000 people annually suffer injuries related to holiday decorations — that amounts to 250 injuries each day during the holiday season,” says Vishal Bansal, MD, director of trauma surgery at Scripps Mercy Hospital San Diego.
-“Nearly 5,800 of those people end up in hospital ERs for fall injuries associated with holiday decorations.”
+“About 15,000 people annually suffer injuries related to holiday decorations,” says Vishal Bansal, MD, director of trauma surgery at Scripps Mercy Hospital San Diego.
+“That amounts to 250 injuries each day during the holiday season, with nearly 5,800 of those people ending up in hospital ERs.”

 - Electrocution from plug-in decorations

 - Burns from fires caused by candles, electric decorations, fireplaces or deep-frying turkeys

 - Children choking on small parts of toys